benabel/remark-fenced-divs/test/e2e/test.md

 :::
 Aurevoir

-## Don't auto close at end of file
+## Pandoc don't auto close at end of file

 ::: Warning ::::::
 This is a warning.